okkinn/portfolio/README.md

-# exer2
+# About
 A single-page static website portfolio deployed using Github Pages.

-## Student Info
+## Developer Info
-John Nico T. De Castro
-BS Computer Science
+John Nico T. De Castro is a passionate and driven student with a strong foundation in programming logic.
+He is currently studying at the University of the Philippines Los Baños as a 2nd year undergraduate computer science student.
+With interests in cybersecurity and data science and proficiency in several programming languages such as C, python, and R, Nico is committed to deploying high-quality and user-friendly software solutions for users.

 ## Live Website Link
-The live website can be accessed through this link: https://okkinn.github.io/exer2/
+The live website can be accessed through this link: https://okkinn.github.io/portfolio/

-## Steps on How to Create Github Page
-1. Create a repository and push the necessary HTML, CSS, and Javascript files (if applicable).
-2. Go to Settings
-3. Under Code and automation, select Pages
-4. Select your branch containing the website and save
-5. Wait for the site to be built and access the link once available

-## What are your key take aways from this exercise?
-The use of flexbox for the layout process of the webpage made the process easier.